rustyeddy/rustyeddy.com/content/resume/clients/green-hills.md

 consulting: true
 ---

-Project lead added multicast forwarding to the _Integrity_ RTOS kernal.
+I worked on a small team that added multicast forwarding to the _Integrity_ RTOS kernal.
 Modified multicast routing daemon to run on same operating system allowing the product to serve as the foundation for a military grade network switch/router.
-Added IPv6 Nieghbor Discovery to the suite of routing protocols.
+Added IPv6 Neighbor Discovery to the suite of routing protocols.

 > C/C++ and Network Routing Protocols; Real Time OS.